Wolfeitz/IsoStack/README.md

 ## Thanks

-This repo was heavily inspired by [jmfurlott](http://github.com/jmfurlott) and his [react isomorphic boilerplate](https://github.com/jmfurlott/react-isomorphic-boilerplate)
+This repo was based on [react isomorphic boilerplate](https://github.com/jmfurlott/react-isomorphic-boilerplate) by [jmfurlott](http://github.com/jmfurlott)